 Maceration and Aromatisation by Sonication

-Flavoured Edible Oils
+Flavored Edible Oils

-Aromatized or flavoured edible oils are defined as oils infused with vegetables, herbs, spices or fruits in order to improve its aroma and sensory characteristics.
+Aromatized or flavored edible oils are defined as oils infused with vegetables, herbs, spices or fruits in order to improve its aroma and sensory characteristics.
 Besides the improvement of the sensory characteristics, the edible oil is enhanced by health-promoting phytochemicals, which are present in botanicals such as herbs and spices.
 Polyphenols, flavonoids, terpenes, anthocyanins, aromatic compounds, and polysaccharides are well known for their contribution to health and well-being.
-Oils such as olive oil, avocado oil, sunflower seed oil, rapeseed / canola oil and other vegetable or seed oils are an extraordinary carrier for bioactive compounds and flavours.
+Oils such as olive oil, avocado oil, sunflower seed oil, rapeseed / canola oil and other vegetable or seed oils are an extraordinary carrier for bioactive compounds and flavors.

 Ultrasonic Maceration and Aromatisation

-Ultrasonic infusion of edible oils releases the phyto-chemicals and flavour compounds from the botanicals such as spices, herbs, vegetable or fruits and mixes them evenly into the oil.
+Ultrasonic infusion of edible oils releases the phyto-chemicals and flavor compounds from the botanicals such as spices, herbs, vegetable or fruits and mixes them evenly into the oil.
 Due to the ultrasonic cavitation effects, the bioactive compounds are homogeneously dispersed into the oil matrix, which enhances the absorption rate and bioavailability of the health-promoting compounds in the human body significantly since the oil solubilizes the lipophilic bioactive compound.

 Ultrasonic Maceration

-Ultrasonic maceration and aromatisation process for the herbal infusion of oilMaceration is the technique by which delicate or highly volatile herbal essences are released from plant material in a “cold”, non-thermal process.
+Ultrasonic batch process for herbal extraction using the sonicator UP400SMaceration is the technique by which delicate or highly volatile herbal essences are released from plant material in a “cold”, non-thermal process.
 Maceration can be described as a type of cold infusion.
 Since during maceration no heat is applied, the maceration is usually a slow, time-consuming process.
 To prepare a macerate, plant material (e.g. ground spices or minced herbs) is suspended in a liquid (so-called solvent) and left to sit or infuse for a relatively long time period, which can range from a several weeks to a few months.
 The duration of the maceration process is correlated with the intensity of the aroma.

 Ultrasonication intensifies the maceration step significantly by applying intense micromixing and turbulences to the maceration mixture.
-Sonication can accelerate the traditional maceration, which takes weeks or months, drastically – achieving the same results of flavour infusion within a few minutes.
+Sonication can accelerate the traditional maceration, which takes weeks or months, drastically – achieving the same results of flavor infusion within a few minutes.
 As a non-thermal, mechanical method, ultrasonic maceration increases the mass transfer and preserves the heat-labil bioactive compounds such as volatiles, polyphenols and other phytochemicals.
 This makes ultrasonic maceration a unique technique for a rapid, effective production of high-quality macerates.

 Another advantage of ultrasonic maceration is the use of fresh plant material.
 In traditional maceration, fresh material can be used but is prone to microbial spoilage, since the botanical material must remain for very long periods in the oil.
 Ultrasonic maceration is a rapid process of several minutes, which means there is no long period for microbial growth.
 Furthermore, ultrasonic cavitation is well-known to disrupt and inactivate microbial cells and contributes thereby to the macerate’s stability.

-Ultrasonically aromatised oils such as extra virgin olive oil or sunflower oil have been shown a higher stability as the added antioxidants from the herbs reduce the primary oxidation of the oil’s fatty acids.
-Oregano, thyme, hot chili pepper, garlic, laurel, basil, olive leaves, sage, lavender, rosemary, menthe, lemon, orange as well as other fruits, leaves, flowers, roots, seeds and bark are rich in essential oils, polyphenols, flavonoids and other bioactive compounds.
-Ultrasonic maceration and aromatisation is a effective, rapid and safe method to upgrade edible oils, giving them a higher antioxidant and polyphenol content, improved oxidation stability and a rich flavour profile.
+Ultrasonically aromatised oils such as extra virgin olive oil or sunflower oil have been shown a higher stability as the added antioxidants from the herbs reduce the primary oxidation of fatty acids.
+Oregano, thyme, hot chili pepper, garlic, laurel, basil, olive leaves, sage, ribwort, lavender, rosemary, menthe, lemon, orange as well as other fruits, leaves, flowers, roots, seeds and bark are rich in essential oils, polyphenols, flavonoids and other bioactive compounds.
+Ultrasonic maceration and aromatisation is a effective, rapid and safe method to upgrade edible oils, giving them a higher antioxidant and polyphenol content, improved oxidation stability and a rich flavor profile.

 Advantages of Ultrasonic Aromatization:

-• Complete flavour extraction
+• Complete flavor extraction

 • Rapid process